pgrugwiro/dataful-blog/_posts/2020-12-12-london-bikeshare-ctd.md

 <p style="font-size:12px">
 This blog post and the contents therein are for educational purposes and should not be used to drive any business decisions or profit making. <br />
-Weather image: From weather.com <br />
+Weather image: iStock/Getty Images Plus/Composite <br />
 Contains OS data © Crown copyright and database rights 2016' and Geomni UK Map data © and database rights [2020]</p>